AsTimeGoesBy111/ALS_Progression/README.md

 329	146	Laboratory Data	1150FF83-DA3B-436E-B444-D1CA2A22E08C	1252	Test Unit	mmol/L

+Features include Static Feature (sex, age) and Dynamic Feature(Sodium concentration change over time).
+Dynamic feature.
+Our target variable Progression Rate is also dynamic (Delta Health score/Delta time).
+Clinically Progression Rate (PR) is very important feature for ALS patients, so our purpose here is to predict PR based on available patient features.
+In the whole analysis, we applied Pandas Dataframe and grouped all noisy data by patients.

 2. Feature engineering and Data cleaning
-Static feature (show code)
-Dynamic feature
-Progression Rate(dong tu)
+a.
+Progression rate picture:
+b.
+Covert time-dependent dynamic features into static:
+   Derive least squares polynomial fit, and use k,b as new static feature.
+   In case data points are too few for fit, we also reserve Max() and Min() as new feature.
+   Code here????

-character features into numeric features
+c.
+Convert character features into numeric (For example for 'Sex')
-Merge df
-Remove features with too many NaN
+d.
+Merge multiple dataframes and remove features(columns) containing NaN in >50% of its cells.
-Then fill lin remaining NaN with median of that feature
+   For remaining NaN we fill in with median of that column. code here????

-(5372*134)
+We eventually generated a (5372 * 134) dataframe with 5372 patients and 134 features.

 3. Random Forest training